TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 At the moment of writing this, I am not actively working on any project, besides doing some refactoring and improvements for Bytecrowds.
 I learned a lot in the last few years and decided to do an in-depth analysis of my career path, including the skills I should focus on and the way my experience fits in.

 That being said, feel free to contact me at any time to have a tech chat.
-If you're interested in my job status, however, I am not planning to work full-time until I get to know my college schedule but would be open to some freelance or part-time projects.
-Regarding the roles, I'm targeting the product area (did you see that coming? :)) but might be willing to work on DevTools or web stuff (especially back-end) too.
+If you're interested in my job status, however, I am not planning to work full-time until I get to know my college schedule (I'm getting a degree in Management as part of the economic studies area) but would be open to some freelance or part-time projects.
+Regarding the roles, I'm targeting the project management area (did you see that coming? :)), but would be willing to join product and other teams too if the opportunity is great.

 # Bonus